cherj314/637assignment2/seng637-a2-team_number.md

 The lab served as a practical application of automated testing principles, offering hands-on experience with JUnit and mocking frameworks within the context of the JFreeChart library.
 The complexity of the tasks provided a realistic insight into software testing challenges, making the experience highly beneficial.

 Constructive Feedback:

 More Examples on Mocking: While the lab was well-structured, a common stumbling block was the effective use of mocking.
 Providing additional examples or a dedicated session on mocking, including common pitfalls and best practices, would be immensely helpful.

 Incremental Complexity: Gradually increasing the complexity of the tasks or offering optional advanced challenges could cater to a wider range of skill levels within the class.

 Interactive Sessions: Incorporating more interactive sessions or workshops where students can work through challenges in real-time with instructors or peers could enhance the learning experience.

 The lab was a valuable educational tool that struck a good balance between theory and practice.
 The clear instructions and logical progression through the tasks facilitated learning, though there is room for improvement in support materials related to more complex concepts like mocking.
+Java Docs are not specifications and requirements and can leave some things open to interpritation.
 This lab not only enhanced our technical skills but also fostered soft skills such as teamwork, communication, and problem-solving, proving to be a comprehensive learning experience.

 RUBRIC: